Teo A. Babun: Publishing

 Babun is the author of The Business Guide to Cuba.
 The Sun-Sentinel stated that for "foreign companies - and to U.S. entrepreneurs who want the lay of the land ahead of normalized relations - Babun's book provides precious detail for strategic planning".

 He also co-authored the book The Cuban Revolution: The Years of Promise with Victor Andres Triay in 2005, using photographs of the Cuban Revolution owned by Babun's father used as the primary focus of the book.
 José Manuel García reviewed the book in the Arizona Journal of Hispanic Cultural Studies, calling the book "an exceptionally significant contribution to Cuban history through the power of photography".
 Babun has also self-published the book Dealing with Your Personal Crisis, which presents Christian coping methods for personal traumas.
 His recent prayer and reflection books also include Practicing His Presence: 8 Minutes of Daily Intimacy with God and Buenos Dias Abba: Sabiduria y Reflexion Para Todos Los Dias.
 His most recent publication is the book Faith and Freedom in Latin America, which details and exposes violations of religious freedom in Cuba, Nicaragua, and Venezuela.

-Babun has been a contributor to newspapers including the Chicago Tribune, the Washington Post, The Miami Herald,El Nuevo Herald, The Washington Examiner, The Sun Sentinel, The Hill, and The Washington Stand.
+Babun has been a contributor to newspapers and digital publications including the Chicago Tribune, the Washington Post, The Miami Herald,El Nuevo Herald, The Washington Examiner, The Sun Sentinel, The Hill, and The Washington Stand.